Resin Decorations: Use Epoxy to Transform Your Home Decor

 Watch as we transform these pieces of pressed wood and turn them into AWESOME resin decorations.
 Steve with Upstart Epoxy also shows how to get the best use out of colors and decals for customization.
-These are perfect as gifts for a special someone, or to use as home decor to spice up your space!
+These epoxy gift ideas are great for a special someone, or to use as home decor to spice up your space!

 Skill Level: Beginner/Intermediate/Expert